nanlimarketing/nanlimarketing.github.io/_pages/publications.md

 -------

+- "Buy Now, Play Never: Why Consumers Purchase Things They Don’t Use", with Avery Haviv
 - "Are Goal Achievements Effective in Driving Product Usage?
 Evidence from a Video Game Platform", with Honglin Deng and Heng Zhao
 - "Does Competition Result in Excessive Clickbaits in News?", with Yi Tang
 - "Competition and Planned Obsolescence - Evidence from Discrete GPU Market"